There are many challenges for new moms after giving birth, especially after they arrive home.

 “So, they go home with their baby at a time when they can get really sick.”

 A More Convenient Way

 In 2014, maternal fetal medicine specialists Dr. Hirshberg and Sindhu K. Srinivas, MD, MSCE, realized that about 70 percent of women opt out of attending their first follow-up appointment shortly after delivery.
 In order to reach women with high blood pressure-related conditions, the pair developed Heart Safe Motherhood, a first-of-its-kind text message-based program for tracking hypertension in new moms.

-“We recognized that women were not coming to follow-up appointments because a lot of them actually felt fine until they didn't feel fine,” said Dr. Srinivas, Associate Professor of Obstetrics and Gynecology at Penn Medicine and Director of Obstetrical Services at the Hospital of the University of Pennsylvania.
+“We recognized that women were not coming to follow-up appointments because a lot of them actually felt fine until they didn't feel fine,” said Dr. Srinivas, Professor of Obstetrics and Gynecology at Penn Medicine and Director of Obstetrical Services at the Hospital of the University of Pennsylvania.
 “And then they would come back and get readmitted to the hospital after they were already very sick.
 This seemed preventable.”

 Heart Safe Motherhood allows Penn’s doctors to more easily monitor new moms – even after they leave the hospital – by offering a blood-pressure cuff and one-on-one training on its use before leaving the hospital.
 After discharge, each patient receives a reminder to check her blood pressure twice a day for two weeks.
 Those with higher blood pressures are asked to take additional readings and send them to their doctors.
 Doctors are notified of the elevated values and then contact the patient to discuss next steps.
 It ensures women in need get immediate medical attention.